Software Testing Knowledge Base

 It is better to clarify which format to use before you start writing test cases.
 It can save you a lot of time.

-Test Case Example #1
+Test Case Example #1: UI and Layout Verification

 At the very beginning, we need to make sure that the login page looks like it is intended to look.
 Let’s suppose everything is fine and there are no UI defects.
 Then, you can get a test case that looks like this.